thghca/Marlin---Longer-LKx-Pro/README.md

 All other thing are forked from Desuuuu/Marlin :

-For more information please see [this repository] https://github.com/Desuuuu/Marlin
+For more information please see [this repository](https://github.com/Desuuuu/Marlin).

 ## Marlin 2.0